nathancarter/weblurch/doc/plan.md

    http://www.tinymce.com/develop/bugtracker_view.php?id=7304)
    Use the responses from that to get this problem fixed in Lurch, either by updating to a fixed version of TinyMCE or by installing a workaround here.
+Although you've heard about the KeyUp and SetContent events that you're using in the Groups package, so you may be able to correct this problem partially with those events.
  * Using the keyboard shortcut for New or Open on Mac triggers the Chrome behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.
 See [my question about this on the TinyMCE forum,](